 There’s some evidence of a relationship between bras and breast cancer.

-DRESSED TO KILL: THE LINK BETWEEN BREAST CANCER AND BRAS
+DRESSED TO KILL: THE LINK BETWEEN CANCER & BRAS

 Sydney Ross Singer and Soma Grismaijer authored a book called Dressed To Kill.
 They interviewed 4,000+ women in five major U.S. cities over two years.
 Half the women had been diagnosed with breast cancer.
 They found: